 Facing menacing charges in Colorado

-If you were charged with a Class 3 misdemeanor menacing, this is the least serious misdemeanor you could be charged with in the state.
+If you were charged with a Class 3 misdemeanor menacing, the act was committed without a deadly weapon.
 As long as you do not have an extensive criminal history, you may face probation.
-If you are convicted of felony menacing you face a potential prison sentence.
-You do have a chance at probation as long as your criminal history is not considered extensive.
+If you are accused of felony menacing, you are accused of using a deadly weapon in the act of placing somebody in fear of serious bodily injury.
+Felonies mean you face a potential prison sentence.
+Menacing is not a crime of violence and means you may be sentenced to probation.

 A menacing charge coupled with a history of violent crime could mean prison time for you.
 If found guilty of a felony, you would lose your firearm rights, and your future prospects for finding employment or housing could become difficult.

 Defending against a menacing charge in Denver, CO

 Many of these cases are based on accusations by an alleged victim.
 Colorado does not react lightly to such accusations and will seek witnesses to prove their case against you.
 It’s up to an experienced Denver attorney to walk the narrow line that protects you from facing criminal charges and establishing intent.